bemson/genData/README.md

 # genData
 A normalization pattern to build, query, and manipulate everything.

-(8/4/11)
+(11/21/11)
-version 1.1
+version 1.2.0
 by Bemi Faison

 ## DESCRIPTION

-genData is a recursive, depth-first iterator and generic parser, for querying objects. genData makes it easy to control iteration and parsing, along with the resulting dataset.
+genData is a recursive, depth-first iterator and generic parser, for querying objects. genData lets you control iteration and parsing behavior, along with the returned dataset.

 ## FILES

 * gendata-min.js - genData source file (minified with [UglifyJS](http://marijnhaverbeke.nl/uglifyjs) )
 * LICENSE - The legal terms and conditions under which this software may be used